-Other Matter - Making Reference to the Audit of Component Auditor
+Other Matter - Making Reference to the Audit of Other Auditors

-Those financial statements were audited by other auditors, whose reports thereon have been furnished to us, and our opinions expressed herein are based solely on the audit reports of the other auditors.
-We did not audit the financial statements of certain associates and joint ventures accounted for under the equity method whose statements are based solely on the reports of other auditors.
-These associates and joint ventures under equity method amounted to NTD 30,438 thousand and NTD 30,339 thousand, representing 0.24% and 0.38% of consolidated total assets as of December 31, 2022 and 2021, respectively.
-The related shares of profits from the associates and joint ventures under the equity method amounted to NTD 2,599 thousand and NTD 2,896 thousand, representing 0.32% and 0.43% of the consolidated net income before tax for the years ended December 31, 2022 and 2021, respectively.
+We did not audit the financial statements of certain associates and joint ventures accounted for under the equity method whose statements are based solely on the reports of the other auditors.
+These associates and joint ventures under equity method amounted to NT\$27,316 thousand and NT\$30,438 thousand, representing 0.23% and 0.24% of consolidated total assets as of December 31, 2023 and 2022, respectively.
+The related shares of profits from the associates and joint ventures under the equity method amounted to NT\$6,628 thousand and NT\$2,599 thousand, representing 0.94% and 0.32% of the consolidated net income before tax for the years ended December 31 2023 and 2022, respectively.